dbinczyk-developx/Katamarans-KataFall2024/Architecture/001-ArchitectureStyleCharacteristics.md

 ### 6. Performance
 - **Definition:** How fast a system can complete tasks to process a specific user requests.
-- **Importance:** Ensuring high performance of AI tasks is critical to provide fluid, delay-free experience during matching process.
+- **Importance:** Ensuring high performance of AI tasks is critical to provide a fluid, delay-free experience during the matching process.

 ### 7. Scalability
 - **Definition:** **Definition:** As user numbers or requests increase in the system, responsiveness, performance, and error rates remain constant.